-Ambassador Wanda L. Nesbitt Interim President, National Defense University
+Ambassador Wanda L. Nesbitt Senior Vice President, International Programs and Outreach National Defense University

-Ambassador Nesbitt began serving as NDU's Interim President in July 2014.
+Ambassador Nesbitt joined the National Defense University as its Senior Vice President in November 2013, and served as its Interim President from July-November 2014.
 She is a career member of the U.S. Foreign Service and holds the rank of Career Minister.
-She joined the National Defense University as the Senior Vice President in November 2013.